Hmmmm…I’m a writer, a mother, a wife, a

 It has a beautiful cover, gorgeous collage illustrations by Elaine Clayton, a section addressed to aspiring writers, and has won lots of awards.

-My newest picture book, NEW YEAR AT THE PIER (Dial), is based on the way my southern California beach town’s Jewish community celebrates the Jewish New Year.
+One of my picture books, NEW YEAR AT THE PIER–A Rosh Hashanah Story (Dial), is WONDERFULLY illustrated in watercolors by Canada’s multi-award-winning illustrator, Stéphane Jorisch, and is based on the way my southern California beach town’s Jewish community celebrates the Jewish New Year.
 It’s about how forgiveness and about how to say you’re sorry.
-It’s WONDERFULLY illustrated in watercolors by StĂ©phane Jorisch

-When I’m not writing, teaching in the UCLA Extension Writing Program or zipping around the world teaching workshops, I can be found walking to the ocean or hiking along Backbone Trail with friends, meditating in a secret room no one knows about (shhhh!), coaxing sugar snap peas to grow, collecting whimsical art with my husband, exploring California with my college-age son, fiddling with a folk music group or playing with the oldest dog in the world, Rosie.
+When I’m not writing, teaching in the UCLA Extension Writer’s Program or zipping around the world teaching workshops, I can be found walking to the ocean or hiking along Backbone Trail with friends, meditating in a secret room (shhhh!), coaxing sugar snap peas to grow, collecting whimsical art with my husband, exploring California with my son, fiddling with a folk music group or playing with our licky, lanky, goofy dog, Eli.

 I am active in local and national politics.
 My very smart husband says I am “saving the world one email at a time.”
 I hope it’s true.